NikTink/DZquery/README.md

 Notes:

-    -Currently only optimized for 1920x1080p displays (feel free to edit the values in the config to make it fit your display though)
-    -The loading of all necessary libraries takes a while.
+    -Currently optimized for 1920x1080p displays by default.
+Alter the location to your liking -The loading of all necessary libraries takes a while.
 Read the console prompt -The HUD does not work when the game is in fullscreen-mode.
 Use borderless windowed.
 I will not start messing with Direct3d drivers and memory

 config:

-    "updateRate": The rate in seconds the server is queried (TYPE: INT) (this setting is updated in runtime, you can change it when the code i s running and it will apply on the next cycle)
-    "PfromTop": How many pixels from the top of the display the overlay is placed (TYPE: STRING) "PfromSide": How many pixels from the LEFT side of the display the overlay is placed (TYPE: STRING) "TextColour": Colour of the overlay text(TYPE: STRING) "BGColour": Colour of the background.
+    "updateRate": The rate in seconds the server is queried (TYPE: INT) "PfromTop": How many pixels from the top of the display the overlay is placed (TYPE: STRING) "PfromSide": How many pixels from the LEFT side of the display the overlay is placed (TYPE: STRING) "TextColour": Colour of the overlay text(TYPE: STRING) "BGColour": Colour of the background.
 Doesnt really change much, but bleeds a bit, so black is the best to use for most "TextColour" options

+    ALL SETTINGS ARE UPDATED IN RUNTIME and take effect immediately once you save the file

 If the server is not reached during runtime, the HUD will turn red.
 As soon as the server can be reached again, it will return to your configured colour (default: green)